DanCaldera/aws-toolkit/scripts/ubuntu-24/readme.md

 # How To Use

-1. Replace the values for DOMAIN, WWW_DOMAIN, and EMAIL with your domain and email.
+1. Update the placeholders for `DOMAIN`, `WWW_DOMAIN`, and `EMAIL` with your specific domain and email information.
-2. Save the script as setup_node_nginx_ssl.sh.
+2. Save the modified script with the filename `setup_node_nginx_ssl.sh`.
-3. Make it executable
+3. Grant execution permissions to the script:

 ```bash
 chmod +x setup_node_nginx_ssl.sh
 ```

-4. Run the script
+4. Execute the script:

 ```bash
 ./setup_node_nginx_ssl.sh